cressidagp/arcluascripts/Deprecated/readme.txt

 This scripts has been converted to Modular Way.
-If you want to use them comment out the Registers and remove this modular way counterpart.
+If you want to use them comment out the Registers and remove his modular way counterpart.